bgveenstra/cs-lessons/computer-architecture.md

 </details>

 Because bits don't hold much information each, programmers think about them in groups.
 "Bytes" are groups of 8 bits, like `01000111` and `01000001`.
+Eight bits can hold a number from 0 to 2<sup>8</sup>-1, which gives 256 distinct values.

+<details><summary>Could you tell someone your birthday if you were allowed to use one byte?</summary><p>Still no!
+There are 365 possibilities (one for each possible date in the year), so you can't quite specify one date with just 8 bits.</p></details>

 ###Information Encoding  (10 minutes)